sunfounder/ultimate-sensor-kit/docs/source/components_basic/14-component_bmp280.rst

 1. Including Libraries and Initialization.
 Necessary libraries are included and the BMP280 sensor is initialized for communication using the I2C interface.

    .. note::
-      To install, use the Arduino Library Manager and search for **"Adafruit BMP280"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"Adafruit BMP280"** and install it.

    - Adafruit BMP280 Library: This library provides an easy-to-use interface for the BMP280 sensor, allowing the user to read temperature, pressure, and altitude.
    - Wire.h: Used for I2C communication.